rhythm1950/Leaderboard/README.md

 # Leaderboard
-This is a website of a Tech Agency.
+This is a responsive website.
 I have developed it using HTML, CSS.

 ### Deployment
 | Environment | Link |